Title: Administration of Medications for Sedation/Analgesia

 Scope of Practice: Registered Nurse

-Advisory: The RN licensed by the Board will engage in the practice of nursing in accordance with accepted professional standards.** The nurse must only assume those duties and responsibilities within the scope of practice for which necessary knowledge, skills, and abilities have been acquired and maintained.
+The RN licensed by the Board will engage in the practice of nursing in accordance with accepted professional standards.** The nurse must acquire and maintain necessary knowledge, skills, and abilities before assuming duties and responsibilities for administering sedation/analgesia medication as described herein.

 Administration of Medications Intended for Mild to Moderate Sedation

-The RN who is duly educated and qualified may receive, accept, and transcribe orders from duly authorized prescribers for medications capable of producing minimal to moderate sedation/analgesia.
+The duly educated and qualified RN may receive, accept, and transcribe orders from duly authorized prescribers for medications that may produce minimal to moderate sedation/analgesia.

-Professional standards recognize the nurse as responsible and accountable for possessing the knowledge, skills and abilities to perform the activity safely, effectively and competently including, but not limited to:
+Professional standards recognize the RN as responsible and accountable for possessing the knowledge, skills and abilities to perform the activity safely, effectively and competently including, but not limited to:

 - patient selection and screening;